mouaff25/DDR-SLAM/README.md

 ## Acknowledgements

 This project was inspired by the [Building a mobile robot](https://www.youtube.com/watch?v=OWeLUSzxMsw&list=PLunhqkrRNRhYAffV8JDiFOatQXuU-NnxT&pp=iAQB) youtube playlilst by [Articulated Robotics](https://www.youtube.com/@ArticulatedRobotics/featured).
-Thanks to the ROS2 and Gazebo communities for their contributions to these projects.

 I would also like to thank my teammates Mohamed Yassine Nefzi and Jawher Djebbi for their help and contribution to the project.